Shivan Sarna interviews SIBO expert, Dr. Ilana Gurevich

 A simple recipe for making homemade yogurt?

 Take two quarts of half and half (or other milk of your choice) and bring it to a boil.
-Let the half and half cool to room temperature, and then mix the cooled milk with yogurt starter in your yogurt maker (like Yolife, we have a quick list of products here) for 24 hours.
+Let the half and half cool to room temperature, and then mix the cooled milk with yogurt starter in your yogurt maker like Yolife or similar products for 24 hours.
 If you can, add fresh fruit or raw honey to make it a really delicious treat.

 Don’t Give Up!